SweetKenneth/auth-starter-backend-CMPSBL/README.md

 [You should learn Drizzle, the TypeScript SQL ORM.
 Syntax podcast #721, 2024](https://syntax.fm/show/721/you-should-learn-drizzle-the-typescript-sql-orm)

-# Some Food for Thought
+# Update 2025: Some Food for Thought

 Bun/Deno aim to solve quite a few problems.
 To appreciate the scale of that, consider what Js roughly is even without web frameworks, frontend libs and ORMs: